php-fig/fig-standards/proposed/http-message.md

      * You can opt-in to preserving the original state of the Host header by
      * setting `$preserveHost` to `true`.
 When `$preserveHost` is set to
      * `true`, the returned request will not update the Host header of the
-     * returned message-- even if the message contains no Host header.
+     * returned message -- even if the message contains no Host header.
 This
      * means that a call to `getHeader('Host')` on the original request MUST
      * equal the return value of a call to `getHeader('Host')` on the returned
      * request.